La Gomera – one of the seven Canary Islands, is in a class of its own!

 Everything is easily accessible by foot but you can also rent a bicycle, scooter or car.

-The activities on offer include guided mountain bike or hiking tours, scuba diving or a visit to the modern, well equipped gym.
+The activities on offer include guided mountain bike or hiking tours, kayak rental or a visit to the modern, well equipped gym.
 You can also enjoy a wellness and relaxation programme, with massages by a physiotherapist or meditation and a wide range of yoga programmes.

-Visit the interesting exotic fruit garden, the local Sunday handcraft market or the Bar Casa Maria – the legendary meeting point to watch the sunset and talk with other holidaymakers about the day’s adventures.
+Visit the local Sunday handcraft market or the beach in front of Bar Casa Maria – the legendary meeting point to watch the sunset and talk with other holidaymakers about the day’s adventures.
 And finally don’t miss the charming little harbour district of Vueltas, where we have our OCEANO office and information centre with the permanent exhibition “Dolphins and Whales of La Gomera – species diversity in a changing world” by MEER. e.V.

 More information about the island La Gomera: La Gomera – Infos, Places, Beaches, Accommodation